elixir-europe-training/Learning-Paths-Handbook/docs/index.md

     1. design structured Learning Paths tailored to specific educational or professional goals
     2. find examples and case studies to inspire the development of their Learning Paths
-    3. collaborate effectively with teams or stakeholders to plan and implement Learning Paths across various domains
+    3. collaborate effectively with teams or stakeholders to plan and implement Learning Paths across various domains.

-    and will have the opportunity of:

-    4. gain an overview of how Learning Paths can be integrated into a training program like the one delivered by ELIXIR
-    5. contribute collaboratively to keeping this handbook updated with the latest developments in Learning Path methodologies
-    6. become part of a community of like-minded individuals interested in Learning Path design and implementation.

     </br>